mockoon/mockoon.com/content/tutorials/generate-mock-json-data.md

   description: Learn how to generate dynamic JSON, CSV or XML realistic mock data with Mockoon powerful templating system and helpers
 image: generate-mock-json-data.png
 imageAlt: Mockoon logo side by side with code
+imageWidth: 1200
+imageHeight: 400
 order: 50
 ---

 Mocking an API can save you time.
 By faking the backend responses early, you don't have to worry about whether an endpoint is ready or not.
 You are up and running in no time and can start implementing your application.
 However, your mock should still be realistic.
 "Lorem ipsum" content is often not enough to surface layout problems, container overflowed by text, etc.

 When mocking using Mockoon, you can easily customize your endpoints to make them look like real ones and even behave realistically, thanks to the dynamic templating system.

 Let's dig into this templating system and see how it allows you to generate random data of any type (JSON, CSV, XML, HTML, etc.) and make it behaves dynamically.

 ## Generate random fake data